tushar-semwal/academic-kickstart/content/post/2020-01-11-nanogateway-raspberrypi.md

 2. Follow the steps from here: https://www.chirpstack.io/guides/debian-ubuntu/ and install the chirpstack.

-_Stage-2_
+_Step-2_

-1. The RPi3 has an in-built WiFi chipset which can be converted into an access point to which other WiFi-enabled devices can connect (for e.g., LoPy).
-Use,
+The RPi3 has an in-built WiFi chipset which can be converted into an access point to which other WiFi-enabled devices can connect (for e.g., LoPy).
+U

-`sudo apt install dnsmasq hostapd`
+Follow the steps in this tutorial: 	[Setting up a Raspberry Pi as an access point in a standalone network (NAT)](https://www.raspberrypi.org/documentation/configuration/wireless/access-point.md).
+No need to follow the steps for sharing internet, we dont need it.

-`Note`: _Internet will be disabled if Pi is used as an access point, though there is a solution which is not covered in this post._
+_Step-3_